 Once he reached the Senate, Johnson showed a deft political touch.
 In 1953, at age 44, he became the youngest person ever to serve as minority leader of the Senate.
 Two years later, when Democrats won control of Congress, Johnson became the Senate majority leader.

-His ability to work productively with Republican President Dwight Eisenhower and unite his party behind important legislation made him a powerful figure in Washington.
+His ability to work productively with Republican President Dwight D. Eisenhower and unite his party behind important legislation made him a powerful figure in Washington.

 White House Years